klintmane/klintmane.github.io/README.md

 # klintmane.github.io

-My personal website and static blog hosted on Github Pages.
+My website hosted on Github Pages.
-This is **NOT** intended for anything else other than being used as a personal site, but feel free to fork it anytime.
+**NOT** intended for anything else other than being used as a personal site, but feel free to fork it anytime.

----
-> Drastic changes expected as it will be soon converted to a SPA.
----